aggregat4/dendriform/README.md

 ## Next Steps

+1. Implement progressive loading: cap initial load at at least 2 levels of nodes or max N nodes, whatever is the largest.
+Then load the rest in the background or on demand.
+Initial load of my work workflowy is almost too long.
 1. We need a database activity element (spinner like) and prevent window closure when active
 1. make sure that rerendertree is debounced for remote events
 1. we probably need async garbage collection for our events, this probably does not scale (we should already be able to deal with lists of events right? check!)